Nonlinear stability of pulse solutions for the discrete FitzHugh-Nagumo equation with infinite-range interactions: Main results

 If $(\overline{u}_0,\overline{w}_0)$ is a solution of (\ref{firstequation}) with wavespeed $c_0$, then the linearisation of (\ref{firstequation}) around this solution is characterized by the operator $\mathcal{L}_0:H^2(\R)\times H^1(\R)\rightarrow L^2(\R)\times L^2(\R)$, that acts as

 The existence of such pulse solutions for the case when $\rho$ is close to $0$ is established in \cite[\S 5.3]{JONES1995}.
-Here, we do not require $\rho>0$ to be small, but we simply impose the following conditions. \begin{assumption}{P1}{\text{H}} There exists a solution $(\overline{u}_0,\overline{w}_0)$ of (\ref{firstequation}) that satisfies the conditions (\ref{firstequationsboundary}) and has wavespeed $c_0\neq 0$.
-Furthermore the operator $\mathcal{L}_0$ is Fredholm with index zero and it has a simple eigenvalue in zero.\end{assumption}
+Here, we do not require $\rho>0$ to be small, but we simply impose the following condition. \begin{assumption}{\text{HP}1}{} There exists a solution $(\overline{u}_0,\overline{w}_0)$ of (\ref{firstequation}) that satisfies the conditions (\ref{firstequationsboundary}) and has wavespeed $c_0\neq 0$.
+Furthermore, the operator $\mathcal{L}_0$ is Fredholm with index zero and it has a simple eigenvalue in zero.\end{assumption}

 Recall that an eigenvalue $\lambda$ of a Fredholm operator $L$ is said to be \textit{simple} if the kernel of $L-\lambda$ is spanned by one vector $v$ and the equation $(L-\lambda)w=v$ does not have a solution $w$.
 Note that if $L$ has a formal adjoint $L^*$, this is equivalent to the condition that $\ip{v,w}\neq 0$ for all non-trivial $w\in \ker(L^*-\overline{\lambda})$.